 - They must never be mixed with any meat-based derivatives, such as gelatin or rennet (an animal-derived enzyme), which is often the case with hard cheeses and other processed cheese products.

-- They must also be prepared using kosher utensils and equipment that has not previously been used to process any meat-based product.
+- They must be prepared using kosher utensils and equipment that has not previously been used to process any meat-based product.

-Fish and Eggs (Pareve)
+Fish and eggs (pareve)

-Although they each have their own separate rules, fish and eggs are both classified as pareve, or neutral, which means that they do not contain milk or meat.
+Although they each have their own separate rules, fish and eggs are both classified as pareve, or neutral, which means they do not contain milk or meat.

-Fish is only considered kosher if it comes from an animal that has fins and scales, such as tuna, salmon, halibut, or mackerel.
+Fish is considered kosher only if it comes from an animal that has fins and scales, such as tuna, salmon, halibut, or mackerel.

 Unlike kosher meat, fish don’t require separate utensils for their preparation and may be eaten alongside meat or dairy products.

 Eggs that come from kosher fowl or fish are permitted as long as they don’t have any traces of blood in them.
-This stipulation means that each egg must be inspected individually.
+This means that each egg must be inspected individually.

 Like fish, eggs may be eaten alongside meat or dairy.

-Grains and Bread
+Grains and bread